kfechter/LegionY530Ubuntu/Sections/Troubleshooting.md

 ` Get-PhysicalDisk`

-If the output contains a device with a FriendlyName of Intel Optane+<xxxGB>HDD Where xxx will be a capacity, you have optane.
+If the output contains a device with a FriendlyName of Intel Optane+xxxGB HDD Where xxx will be a capacity, you have optane.
 To get ubuntu installed in a dual boot scenario with optane follow the steps below.

 Instead of selecting "Install Ubuntu," select the "Try Ubuntu" option.
 Then open a terminal and issue the following command